-In 1999, one of the three founding members, Kathleen Hower, became Chief Executive Officer and continues to lead the organization.
+In 1999, one of the three founding members, Kathleen Hower, became Chief Executive Officer.

 In 2013, the organization consolidated warehouse, volunteer, and administrative operations in a new headquarters to better accommodate our work with healthcare institutions throughout the Mid-Atlantic region.

 In 2018 Global Links transitioned from a founder led organization to one led by Executive Director Angela Garcia, staff member since 2000.